-Hospital, surgeon, assistants, anaesthetist, prosthetic implants post operative ward rounds, usual blood tests and XRs followup phone call(s) after discharge, access to Ballarat OSM nurses for advice 2 & 6 week appointment at rooms, and any other visits to the consulting rooms required.
+Hospital, surgeon, assistants, anaesthetist, prosthetic implants Hospital fee assumes one night in hospital - folk living alone may need more.

+post operative ward rounds, usual blood tests and XRs

+followup phone call(s) after discharge, access to Ballarat OSM nurses for advice

+2 & 6 week appointment at rooms, and any other visits to the consulting rooms required.

 12 months follow-up appointment related to the shoulder